 There are about four cases of BCC for every one of SCC; the lifetime probability of developing SCC is 1.5 to 11 percent.
 Males are at greater risk for SCC throughout their lifetimes than are females (male/female age-adjusted incidence ratio = 2.8).
-As people age, their risk for developing SCC rises, so that overall, older people of either sex are at greater risk.
+As people age, their risk for developing SCC rises, so overall, older people of either sex are at greater risk.

 Like BCC, SCC predominates on exposed areas like the head, face, and neck, but may occur anywhere on the body.
 Squamous cell carcinoma arises from the malpighian cells of the epithelium.

 Although there are fewer cases of SCC than BCC, the potential for metastasis is greater in SCC.
 About one third of mucosal or lingual lesions will have metastasized before diagnosis.
-An SCC may develop in normal tissue or in preexisting actinic keratosis or patch of leukoplakia.
+An SCC may develop in normal tissue or in preexisting actinic keratosis or a patch of leukoplakia.

 Incidence and Mortality

 Although it is the least common of the major skin cancers, MM is the most lethal.
 Malignant melanoma is the leading cause of death from diseases of the skin, and it is responsible for about 74 percent of all deaths from cutaneous cancers.
 The mortality rate for MM is increasing faster than that for any other cancer except lung cancer.
 Not unexpectedly, the incidence of the disease is rising too: at the rate of three to four percent per year.
 The lifetime probability of developing MM is 0.6 to two percent.
 If current trends continue, by the year 2000, one in 90 people will fall victim to MM during their lifetimes.